limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 demo4:5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8:::::
 ```

-We could add cookies to our browser to gain access to Gemini's account like so:
+We could add cookies to our browser to gain access to Gemini's account like this.

 ```
 user=Gemini;pass=edbd1887e772e13c251f688a5f10c1ffbb67960d